tedhtchang/aiu-fms-testing-utils/README.md

 0 / 4 : Done
 ```

 ### Roberta

 The `roberta.py` is a simple version of the Roberta model.
-The purpose of this model is to demostrate how to run a tensor parallel model with the FMS on AIU hardware.
+The purpose of this model is to demonstrate how to run a tensor parallel model with the FMS on AIU hardware.

 **Note**: We need to disable the Tensor Parallel `Embedding` conversion to avoid the use of a `torch.distributed` interface that `gloo` does not support.
 Namely `torch.ops._c10d_functional.all_gather_into_tensor`.
 The `roberta.py` script will set the following envar to avoid the problematic conversion.
 This will be removed in a future PyTorch release.

 ```shell
 export DISTRIBUTED_STRATEGY_IGNORE_MODULES=WordEmbedding,Embedding
 ```